Thomas Muirhead Flett: Career

-Flett was first employed as a laboratory assistant in Post Office Research Station at Dollis Hill.
+During World War II, Flett was first employed as a laboratory assistant in the Post Office Research Station at Dollis Hill, where the electronic computers used for code-breaking at Bletchley Park were being assembled.
 While working, he studied part-time at Acton Technical College and obtained first class Honours in the London University B.Sc. general Degree in Mathematics and Physics.
 After working in the Post Office Research Station for three years, Flett worked as a research physicist at Simmonds Aerocessories in Brentford for two years.
-In 1945, pursuing his interest in Mathematics at Chelsea Polytecnic, he obtained class Honours in the B.Sc.
+In 1945, pursuing his interest in Mathematics at Chelsea Polytechnic, he obtained class Honours in the B.Sc.
 Special Degree in Mathematics.
 In 1946, he obtained a mark in optional subjects, and in 1947, he was awarded for M.Sc. in Mathematics of London University.